 Wildlife in Canada - bear

-Seeing a black bear so soon after our arrival to Canada was a real surprise as I call it now – a warm welcome to Canada from its residents.
+Seeing a black bear so soon after our arrival to Canada was a real surprise, as I call it now – a warm welcome to Canada from its residents.

 TIP

-Planning a trip to the Canadian Rockies?
+Are you planning a trip to the Canadian Rockies?
 Check out our Banff itinerary and Jasper itinerary to make the most of your trip.

 Things to do in Jasper National Park - 32 Watch mama bear play with cubs